Woodbois

 9. Sustainability report published within last two years?

-The company published an integrated report in 2022 covering 2021.
+The company published an integrated report in 2023 covering the year 2022.

 -